tanaikech/GeminiWithFiles/old_v1.x.x/README.md

     fileIds.push(files.next().getId());
   }
   if (fileIds.length == 0) return;
-  const g = GeminiWithFiles.geminiWithFiles({ apiKey, doCountToken: true, response_mime_type: "application/json" }); // This is for installing GeminiWithFiles as a library.
+  const g = GeminiWithFiles.geminiWithFiles({ apiKey, doCountToken: true }); // This is for installing GeminiWithFiles as a library.
-  // const g = new GeminiWithFiles({ apiKey, doCountToken: true, response_mime_type: "application/json" }); // This is for directly copying and pasting Class GeminiWithFiles into your Google Apps Script project. const fileList = g.setFileIds(fileIds).uploadFiles();
+  // const g = new GeminiWithFiles({ apiKey }); // This is for directly copying and pasting Class GeminiWithFiles into your Google Apps Script project. const fileList = await g.setFileIds(fileIds).uploadFiles();
   const res = g
     .withUploadedFilesByGenerateContent(fileList)
     .generateContent({ q });

-  // g.deleteFiles(fileList.map(({ name }) => name)); // If you want to delete the uploaded files, please use this.
+  // g.deleteFiles(fileList.map(({ name }) => name)); // If you want to delete the uploaded files, please use this. console.log(res);

-  console.log(res);
 }
 ```